-- 1. The student believes that the hearing procedure was not followed; and/or - 2.
-The student believes the sanctions imposed were inappropriate for the violation of College policy; and/or
+- 1. A hearing procedure was not followed; and/or - 2.
+The outcomes imposed were inappropriate for the violation of College policy; and/or

-3. The student has new and relevant information, sufficient to alter the decision, that was unknown or unavailable to them at the time of the original hearing.
+3. New and relevant information, sufficient to alter the decision, that was unknown or unavailable to them at the time of the original hearing.